mahilab/Syntacts/gui.md

 - To delete a cue, simply click the `X` on the Signal bar.

 *Demo:*
-- First, drag a Sine cue from the Palette into the Designer.
-- Change the frequency of the Sine cue to 10 Hz.
-- Next, drag a Square cue from the Palette into the Designer below the Sine cue.
-- Change the frequency of the Square cue to 250 Hz.
-- This should have created a Signal of infinite duration that looks like repeated vertical ovals.

 # Saving a Cue to the Library